 In the season 2013-14, the conductor born in Switzerland in 1966, Roman Brogli-Sacher, conducted the orchestras of Sao Paolo, Lübeck, I Pommerigi Musicali Milano, orchestra del teatro Verona, orchestra del teatro Trieste, Staatsorchester Oldenburg, orchester Colonne Paris, RSI Lugano and Munich Symphony Orchestra.

-From 2000 to 2018 Brogli-Sacher conducted the orchestra of the Hanseatic city of Lübeck.
-He was 12 years as General Music Director and 7 years as Opera Director at the Theater Lübeck.
+From 2000 to 2013 Brogli-Sacher conducted the orchestra of the Hanseatic city of Lübeck.
+He worked for 12 years as

-In October 2012, the Ensemble of the Theater Lübeck was awarded the ECHO Klassik 2012 in the »Music DVD Production of the Year« category for Wagner's »Der Ring des Nibelungen«.
+In October 2012, the Ensemble of the Theatre Lübeck was awarded the ECHO Klassik 2012 in the "Music DVD Production of the Year" category for Wagner's "Der Ring des Nibelungen".

 In November 2011, this DVD edition already received the "Quarterly Prize of the German Record Critics 2011".